How to Install qBittorrent on Linux Mint 21 or 20

 In the qBittorrent window, you’ll see a menu bar at the top with options for adding torrents, managing downloads, and configuring the application settings.
 You can also see the progress of your current downloads, including the download speed, remaining time, and the number of seeds and peers.

 qBittorrent can be installed on a Linux desktop or a headless server like Ubuntu and efficiently managed using a WebUI interface accessible from your favorite browser.
-This guide will cover installing qBittorrent-nox, the headless version of qBittorrent, designed to run through a web interface accessible on the default localhost location at http://localhost:8080.
+This section will cover installing qBittorrent-nox, the headless version of qBittorrent, designed to run through a web interface accessible on the default localhost location at http://localhost:8080.

 sudo apt update